-The summer prior to the conference, around the time lawsuit that named Shin and Smith was ending (LG Technologies v.
-Shin) it is alleged that Shin, using Smith’s email account, began sending out emails about how Smith was embarking on a great African Safari.
-By December the world traveler emails stopped suddenly and Smith’s family became concerned.
+The summer before the conference, around the time lawsuit that named Shin and Smith was ending (LG Technologies v.
+Shin), it is alleged that Shin, using Smith’s email account, began sending out emails about how Smith was embarking on a great African Safari.
+By December, the world traveler emails stopped suddenly, and Smith’s family became concerned.
 Where was Chris?

 The lawsuit ended with Shin being convicted in Riverside County Superior Court of embezzling money from a prior lead generation company he was a management employee of.
 A judge ordered Shin to pay $700,000 in restitution.

 Kenny Kraft (left) was also charged as an accessory in the murder.
-Reports state that Shin, with the help of Kraft, murdered Smith over money and then went to great lengths to cover it up.
+Reports state that Shin, with Kraft’s help, murdered Smith over money and then went to great lengths to cover it up.

-Kraft, Shin’s personal assistant, is charged with helping to get rid of Smith’s 2009 Range Rover and personal belongings.
+Kraft, Shin’s personal assistant, is charged with getting rid of Smith’s 2009 Range Rover and personal belongings.

 Shin apparently killed Smith to get control over Smith’s shares in the company.
 Rather than pay Smith the $1 million agreed upon for Smith moving on and leaving the company, Shin decided it was just cheaper to put Smith six feet under.

-Apparently Shin has not watched enough cop shows on television.
-Despite his attempts to have the blood cleaned from the 800 Exchange offices and the walls painted, forensic technicians were able to find traces of Smith’s bodily fluids.
-Well after all, it is reported there was a “fair amount of blood” in the office.
+Apparently, Shin has not watched enough cop shows on television.
+Despite his attempts to have the blood cleaned from the 800 Exchange offices and the walls painted, forensic technicians could find traces of Smith’s bodily fluids.
+Well, after all, it is reported there was a “fair amount of blood” in the office.